civol/HDLRuby/README.md

  - A sequential block in a time behavior is executed sequentially.

- - A parallel block in a time behavior is executed in semi-parallel fashion as follows:
+ - A parallel block in a time behavior is executed in a semi-parallel fashion as follows:

    1. Statements are grouped in sequence until a time statement is met.

-   2. The grouped sequence are executed in parallel.
+   2. The grouped sequences are executed in parallel.

    3. The time statement is executed.